Connecticut

 GED.com is your trusted partner and resource for earning your GED® in Connecticut.
 By creating your free online account, you’ll gain access to tools and resources like:

-• Easy Access to Online and In-Person GED® Classes and Testing Centers
+- Easy Access to Online and In-Person Classes, and In-Person Testing Centers

 Signing up for a GED.com account is simple, requires basic information about yourself, and only takes a few minutes.
 You’ll provide personal details like name, email address, and contact information and follow the on-screen prompts.